-The literature contains a number of estimation methods which can be used for censored exponential regression.
-Parametric estimation is most conveniently done by fitting a generalized linear model (McCullagh and Nelder, 1989).
+The literature contains a number of estimation methods for censored exponential regression.
+Parametric estimation is most conveniently done by fitting a generalized linear model.
 Various approaches which can be used for nonparametric estimation of $\lambda(\mathbf{x})$ have furthermore been suggested.
-For example, Hastie and Tibshirani (1990b) consider estimation in generalized additive models as a natural nonparametric extension of generalized linear models.
-Other relevant references are Hastie and Tibshirani (1990a) and Gray (1992) who consider spline based methods, and Tibshirani and Hastie (1987), Staniswalis (1989), Gentleman and Crowley (1991) and Fan, Gijbels and King (1997) who consider local likelihood methods for nonparametric estimation in Cox-regression models.
+For example, Hastie and Tibshirani (1990) consider estimation in generalized additive models as a natural nonparametric extension of generalized linear models.
+Other approaches are reviewed in Kvaløy and Lindqvist (2003).